mtumilowicz/java11-exceptions-throwing-exceptions-is-expensive/README.md

     invoked that method.
     1. if a try block encloses that statement, an attempt is made to catch the exception
     1. if a try block does not enclose that statement, stack unwinding occurs again
+* throwing exception cost = cost of creating exception (non-deterministic - depends on the actual stack size) + cost of stack unwindling
 * usually we need only couple of lines (if any at all)
 * we can customize exceptions not to fill stacktrace using constructor
     ```